Overview

 /data

 volume and edit the files directly outside of the container.
-The Bind configuration files are located in/data/bind/etc
+The BIND configuration files are located in/data/bind/etc

 . -